wassemgtk/developer.github.com/content/changes/2015-07-21-automatic-redirects-for-renamed-repositories.md

 author_name: jasonrudolph
 ---

-To help API clients gracefully handle renamed repositories, the API now [automatically redirects to the repository’s new location][original-announcement].

 Our thanks goes out to everyone that tried out this enhancement [during the preview period][original-announcement].
 During the preview period, you needed to [provide a custom media type in the `Accept` header][preview-media-type] to opt-in to the redirects.
 Now that the preview period has ended, you no longer need to specify this custom [media type][].